Sanskriti1102/Car-Price-Prediction-with-ML/README.md

 2. **Data Cleaning and Preprocessing**: To ensure reliable analysis, I meticulously cleaned and preprocessed the data.
 This involved handling missing values, converting data types, and removing outliers.

-3. **Data Visualization**: I used the seaborn library to create visually appealing plots that provided insights into car prices.
+3. **Data Visualization**: I used the seaborn library 📊 to create visually appealing plots that provided insights into car prices.
 I explored price distributions by car company, year, and fuel type.
 The use of various color palettes made the visualizations more engaging.

 4. **Insightful Analysis**: To better understand the data, I delved into the relationship between car prices and kilometers driven.
 This analysis provided valuable insights into how mileage impacts car pricing.

-5. **Machine Learning Model**: One of the highlights of this project was building a robust Linear Regression model using scikit-learn.
+5. **Machine Learning Model**: One of the highlights of this project was building a robust Linear Regression model 🤖 using scikit-learn.
 I trained the model on the preprocessed data to predict car prices accurately.

-6. **Model Persistence**: To ensure the model's reusability, I saved it using Python's `pickle` module.
+6. **Model Persistence**: To ensure the model's reusability, I saved it using Python's `pickle` module 🥒.
 I also demonstrated how to load the trained model for future predictions.

 ## How It's Done

 ### Libraries Used
 - Python 3.8+
-- seaborn for data visualization
+- Pandas 1.3.3
+- NumPy 1.21.2
+- Matplotlib 3.4.3
+- Seaborn 0.11.2
-- scikit-learn for machine learning
+- scikit-learn 0.24.2
+- Pickle (Standard Library)

 ### Data Source
 The dataset used in this project was obtained from [quikr_car dataset link](https://github.com/Sanskriti1102/Car-Prize-Prediction-with-ML/blob/main/quikr_car.csv), containing information about various car models, their specifications, and prices.